Next Telling Event: Children’s Storytelling Festival

 Further details will be emailed to participants about three days before the workshop.

 – An understanding of stories and how they can be used.

 – A formal introduction to stories in organizations

-– A useful framework for creating stories in any medium; oral, written, or electronic.
+– A framework for creating influential stories for any medium; oral, written, or electronic.

 This workshop will be a benefit to people in organizations be they for-profit, non-profit, or institutional.
 The workshop is a SAFE ZONE.
 We come together to learn, to create, and to struggle to do so.
 Remember.
 Stories can only be told by people to other people.
 So this workshop is all about people.

 How do stories work, and how can YOU work with stories.
 That’s what StoryLiteracy® is all about.

 I am creating a series of workshops for interested people in organizations and business to understand the science of stories and the art of creating them.

 Put your name on the email list by contacting firstname.lastname@example.org for more information when it becomes available.